Arif-Foysal/obsidian/software engineering/Quality Attributes.md

 | **Maintainability**   | Simplified Data Updates     | Admins can update student or class details through a user-friendly form, ensuring no data inconsistency, with changes reflected system-wide within 30 seconds.           |
 | **Security**          | Secure Access Control       | Only authorized admins can log in to the system using multi-factor authentication, and unauthorized login attempts lock the account and notify the security team.        |
 | **Availability**      | Surveillance Uptime         | The system automatically switches to a backup server if the main server fails, ensuring surveillance remains operational within 5 seconds of a failure event.            |

+**Question:**
+What is the responsibility of a Software Architect for a software project?
+Explain briefly.

+**Answer:**
+The responsibility of a **Software Architect** for a software project is to design and oversee the system's overall architecture to ensure it meets both technical and business requirements.